UMC-Utrecht-RWE/ConcePTION-DP4_Migraine/README.md

 Algorithms for characterizing migraine in healthcare databases for use in perinatal studies: A Europen multi-database study
 ## :point_right: SAP Preeclampsia & Gestational Diabetes
 Algorithms to identify gestational diabetes & preeclampsia in ConcePTION population-based data sources
-## :point_right: SAP Safety
-Demonstrating solutions for studying intermittent medication exposures in diseases with episodic manifestations during pregnancy: application to medication for migraine in pregnancy
-## :point_right: SAP Drug Utilization
-Demostrating solutions for studying intermittent medication exposures in diseases with episodic manifestations during pregnancy: application to medication for migraine in pregnancy.

 # Parameters
 | Folder                               | Parameter                                                          |